15 November 2017

 Following the huge furor around housing developers forcing buyers to take a leasehold on new homes and the spiralling cost of ground rent, which is increasingly being measured against inflation, the government has proposed that both will be scrapped.

 Although that would be good news for those who will no longer have to pay for ground rent or ever have to worry about extending their lease, these changes will not happen straight away and are always likely to remain for those living in apartment blocks.
-Mike Wragg offers advice for people looking to buy a leasehold property now.
+Janine Gibbs offers advice for people looking to buy a leasehold property now.

 Check how long the leasehold lasts